czeglediptr/100-days-of-code/log.md

 **Today's Progress**: I could finally create two of the functions I struggled with earlier for the Tideman challenge, 2 more to go and I am done with it.
 Somehow this problem set seems harder than the ones before...

 **Thoughts:** : I do not have the mood to share my thoughts.

 **Link to work:** N/A

+### Day 32: May 15, 2020

+**Today's Progress**: Today I tried to understand recursion and practiced it a little bit.
+I would not say that I am completely  comfortable to use it but I could create some basic "logic" using it.

+**Thoughts:** : I was not continued my studies with the enxt week as I tried to understand recursion.
+I could create some functions with it and a bug of course :).

+**Link to work:** N/A